-Category 3: Fuel and energy-related activities not included in scope 1 or 2 Scope 3 Standard category description Emissions related to the extraction, production, and transportation of fuels and energy purchased or acquired by the reporting company in the reporting year, not already accounted for in scope 1 or scope 2.
-Calculation status of FY2023 emissions in Telpark's value chain Not material, calculated Calculation status rationale Although this is not a material source of Scope 3 emissions in Telpark's value chain, consumption of fuels and energy represent a material contribution to our scope 1 and 2 operating emissions; the associated scope 3 emissions are therefore also of interest.
+Category 3: Fuel and energy-related activities not included in scope 1 or 2 Scope 3 Standard Emissions related to the extraction, production, and transportation category description of fuels and energy purchased or acquired by the reporting company in the reporting year, not already accounted for in scope 1 or scope 2.
+Calculation status Not material, calculated of corresponding FY emissions in Telpark's value chain Calculation status Although this is not a material source of Scope 3 emissions in rationale Telpark's value chain, consumption of fuels and energy represent a material contribution to our scope 1 and 2 operating emissions; the associated scope 3 emissions are therefore also of interest.